ojo-network/contracts/cw-relayer/README.md

-# Ojo Cosmwasm Relayer
+# Ojo EVM Relayer

-This repo contains the cosmwasm relayer used to take prices from Ojo & Post them to an existing CW on-chain contract.
+This repo contains the evm relayer used to take prices from Ojo & Post them to an existing CW on-chain contract.

 ### Relayer
 - Relayer subscribes to event rpc to listen to ojo network for new blocks